 Part I: An open book written exam including essay questions about significant aspects of the counseling professions.
 Questions may include (1) counseling theories, (2) counseling ethics, (3) research, (4) counseling techniques, (5) cultural foundations, or any other content covered in required classes.
 This must be submitted via Canvas and will be analyzed using Turnitin.
 Plagiarism will result in an automatic failure on this exam.
 Further, students may not submit or reproduce materials that they have previously submitted in other courses.
-To progress to the FW Oral Exam, students must pass the written part of the exam first.

-Part II: An oral examination of the content in the written exams.
-A Zoom meeting will be scheduled with two faculty members, who will conduct the oral exam, and will determine if the student 1) passes unconditionally, 2) passes with revisions, or 3) does not pass.
-Students who pass with revisions will be given 2 weeks to correct their exam and resubmit it to their faculty reviewers.
-They may be asked to take another oral exam as well.
+Part II: An oral examination of the content of the written field work exam may be required of student.
+A Zoom meeting will be scheduled with a faculty member, who will conduct the oral exam, and will determine if the student 1) passes unconditionally, 2) passes with revisions, or 3) does not pass (fail).
+Students who pass with revisions will be given time to correct the exam.
+The time given is at the discretion of the faculty reviewer.
+The student may be asked to take another oral exam as well.
 NOTE: If program faculty determine the written part of the FW Exam to be inadequate, the student must retake the FW Exam the next time the exam is given.

-Students having failed the Admission to Fieldwork Exam will have the opportunity to automatically retake the exam at the next scheduled offering.
+Students who fail the Admission to Fieldwork Exam will have the opportunity to automatically retake the exam at the next scheduled offering.
 If a student fails the FW exam twice, they may be dismissed from the program.
-If a student fails to submit the remediation plan after the oral defense by the stated deadline, the student will have to retake the entire FW Exam the next exam is given.
+If a student fails to submit the remediation plan after an oral defense by the stated deadline, the student will have to retake the entire FW Exam the next exam is given.

 Students have the right to appeal their exam results in accordance with the Ombudsman policies, as outlined on page 22 of this handbook.
-Part II of the exam takes between 25 and 45 minutes.
 We ask students to put an hour placeholder on the time for the FW Oral Exam.

-FW Exam Program Application and documentation for disability accommodations if you are taking the FW Exam should be sent to Phyllis C. Bates (pcbate2@uky.edu).
+The FW Exam Program Application and documentation for disability accommodations if you are taking the FW Exam should be sent to Lori Hunley at Lori.hunley@uky.edu.
 Final Exam Application, Disability accommodation and External Final Exam documentation should be sent to Denise Stewart (denise.stewart@uky.edu).
 External Final Exam documentation refers to confirmation (i.e., a confirmation email from CRC or NCE Exam indicating you are signed up to take or have taken either the CRC, or NCE) for the CRC or NCE exam.
 You are eligible to sit for the CRC or the NCE examination after completing 75% of your course work (generally in your last semester).
 To take the NCE, you must be a well-advanced graduate student (75% of course work completed) in a counseling program that has been accredited by the CACREP or housed within a regionally accredited institution.
 Thus, we would like to encourage all RC and CMHC students who would like to take either of these two external exams as an option for the Internal Program Final Exam, to sign-up at the beginning of the semester they intend to graduate.
 You do not have to take the internal program final exam if you are scheduled to take either the CRC or the NCE exam.
 NOT SUBMITTING A CONFIRMATION EMAIL TO TAKE THE CRC OR THE NCE BY THE DEADLINE MEANS YOU WILL BE TAKING THE INTERNAL PROGRAM FINAL EXAM.